Leeds West Academy

 • Taking part in physical recreation

-Students Own your DofE and create your own personal programme of activities: helping others, pushing yourself physically, gaining skills and in the future months, going on a residential/expedition.
+Students own their DofE and create their own personal programme of activities: helping others, pushing themselves physically, gaining skills and in the future months, going on a residential/expedition.

-Parents and Carers Young people are responsible for creating and doing their own DofE programmes, but parents and carers can play an important role in supporting them.
+Parents and carers can play an important role in supporting them.
 If you are new to DofE, check out the basic info and FAQs on the Duke of Edinburgh website

-You will then get your log-in details which you will receive via email.
+You will then receive your log-in details.
 There are more details on how to set up your Duke of Edinburgh account here

 LWA Staff Quotes